 What Makes Child Injury Cases Different?

 Child injury cases in Indiana are different from other types of cases in many ways.
 First, you need to pay attention to time limits.
 Under Indiana law, you typically must file a personal injury claim within two years after the date of your accident.
-However, children are deemed to be incapable of bringing a lawsuit.
 For that reason, children usually have until their 20th birthday to file a lawsuit, or two years after the child’s 18th birthday.

 Indiana law holds adults responsible for the medical expenses of their children.
 So, even though a child may get more time to file his or her claim, parents are still subject to the two-year statute of limitations when it comes to filing claims for medical expenses.